Marta (footballer): FC Gold Pride

-In January 2010, the Sol ceased operations and the rights to Marta, and her teammates were made available in the 2010 WPS Dispersal Draft.
+In January 2010, the Sol ceased operations, and the rights to Marta and her teammates were made available in the 2010 WPS Dispersal Draft.
 The rights to Marta were acquired by the FC Gold Pride as their first pick.
 She appeared in all of the Pride's 24 games and scored 19 goals, earning her the WPS MVP and WPS Golden Boot for the second year in a row.

-Marta also appeared in the WPS All-Star 2010, where she captained one of the teams as the top international vote-getter.
+Marta appeared in the WPS All-Star 2010, where she captained the international team and led them to victory.
 She led the Gold Pride to the regular-season championship and had two assists and a goal in the WPS Championship against the Philadelphia Independence, earning MVP honors.
-She became a free agent after the Gold Pride folded on 17 November 2010.
+She became a free agent after the Gold Pride folded in November 2010.

 Return to Santos

-On 16 December 2010, Santos presented Marta again.
-It was a two-month contract that could become a link of a year, but it did not.
-The board of directors has confirmed it is finalizing negotiations for the club to dispute the women's football league in the United States in 2011.
-However, under the competition regulation, the club would have only five Brazilian players – Marta and four.
+In December 2010, Marta joined Santos again for a three-month loan.
+During this time, Santos began negotiations to join Women's Professional Soccer (WPS) in the United States.
+However, WPS rules would have only allowed five Brazilian players – Marta and four others – so Santos did not join the league.
+She played in the Women's International Club Football Tournament held in Araraquara, helping Santos win the competition.

 Western New York Flash

 On 25 January 2011, Marta joined her third WPS team in three years, the expansion team Western New York Flash, who took over the third year of her contract with the Gold Pride.
-Marta's two goals and four assists were a key part of the 3–0–1 start for the team's 2011 season.

-Western New York Flash forward Marta helped her team to the Regular Season Championship title, scoring her tenth goal of the season in a 2–0 victory over the Atlanta Beat on Sunday, en route to earning her third consecutive PUMA Golden Boot award.
-The Brazilian soccer star edged out fellow Flash forward Christine Sinclair in the tiebreaker, having a greater production rate based on goals per game average.
+She scored ten goals in 14 games during the season to earn her third consecutive WPS Golden Boot, and she was named to the 2011 WPS Best XI.
+She helped the Western New York Flash win the 2011 WPS Championship title 1–1 (5–4) in a penalty kick shootout.